-Wonder what are the best local Thai restaurant in Bangkok?
+Wonder what are the best local Thai restaurants in Bangkok?
 Thailand’s vibrant capital city is home to thousands of restaurants and food stalls, so choosing where to eat can be an overwhelming task.
 TopTravelFoods is here to help, with a guide to the top 22 restaurants in Bangkok where you can taste authentic Thai cuisine that’ll get your taste buds tingling.

 The best local Thai restaurants in Bangkok are:

 The location of this legendary Bangkok eatery may have changed, but the flavours certainly haven’t.
 Every dish is approved by chef and owner P’Soei, who’s known for his full-on spicy specialities.
 If you’re looking for an unusual Thai dish, phone ahead to reserve the Fried Mackerel Cheeks.
 Picture a plate of crispy, deep-fried fish heads slathered in garlic and salt, which you can dip into fiery chili sauce.
 The menu also boasts traditional curries and other seafood delights, such as Spicy Grilled Shrimp Salad and Thai Ceviche Prawns in a unique mix of fish sauce and wasabi.

 Soei Restaurant can be seen as one of the best Thai restaurants in Bangkok and we even dedicated a full article about this gem.
 Check out that article about Soei Restaurant.